intfoundation/intchain-docs/docs/using-intchain/1-intro.md

 ### Minimum Requirement

-- 2 CPU
+- 4 CPU
-- Memory: 6GB
+- Memory: 8GB
-- Disk: 256GB SSD
+- Disk: 512GB SSD
 - OS: CentOS 7.5 64-bit
 - Bandwidth: 20Mbps
 - Allow all incoming connections on TCP port 8550 and 8555

 ## Home Directory

 The home directory is the working directory of the INT Chain node.
-The home directory contains all the configuration information and all the data that the node runs.
+The home directory contains all the configuration information and all the data of node.

 In the `intchain` command, you can specify the home directory of the node by using flag `--datadir`.
 If you run multiple nodes on the same machine, you need to specify different home directories for them.